KentStateWeb/rwd/_posts/2017-08-09-welcome-to-rwd.md

 title: Welcome to Responsive Web Design - Fall 2017
 category: blog
 ---
-I just wanted to send a quick note and introduce myself - my name is Chris, and I'll be your instructor for the Fall 2017 Responsive Web Design class.
+I just wanted to send a quick note and introduce myself.
+My name is Chris, and I'll be your instructor for the Fall 2017 Responsive Web Design class.
+I hope you’re as excited as I am to get started learning to design and build responsive web sites!

 * The class meets on Tuesday evenings from 5:30 - 8:15 p.m.
 * The class is held at IdeaBase in Downtown Kent.